yufanghou/yufanghou.github.io/_pages/about.md

 ## News

+- 09/2026 Our position paper "Mental Health AI Must Move Beyond Diagnostic Prediction and Chat-Based Support: Toward Perspective-Aware, Multisensory Co-Experience" has been accepted at NeurIPS 2026.

 - 09/2026 I gave an invited talk "Rethinking the Scientific Workflow in the Age of LLMs: Evidence Synthesis for Medicine and Beyond" at [3rd International Workshop on Machine Learning and Quantum Computing Applications in Medicine and Physics (WMLQ2026)](https://events.ncbj.gov.pl/event/468/).

 - 08/2026 Five papers have been accepted at EMNLP 2026 Main Conference and Findings.